malaviya-parth/TOC/03_Turing Machine/07_ProbsRedsRice/02_typesOfProblems.md

   - If checking languages then Undecidable.
   - It is decidable.

-26. Is the givne CSG, CFG?
+26. Is the given CSG, CFG?
   - It is Decidable
   - Note here we are checking grammar not the languages.
   - If checking languages then Undecidable.